-Quick and easy Vegan Quinoa Fajita Bowls with fresh bell peppers.
+Quick and easy Vegan Fajita Bowls with quinoa and fresh bell peppers is a healthy lunch recipe.
 Put this recipe in meal prep containers and enjoy it all week.
 Made in only 30 minutes.

 This post is sponsored by Mezetta.
 All opinions are my own